-Most commonly used for quick clean-up on hard floors, the stick vacuum is a less powerful, battery operated version of the canister vacuum.
+Most commonly used for quick clean-up on hard floors, the stick vacuum is a less powerful, battery-operated version of the canister vacuum.
 However, the stick vacuum cleaner does not have a separate motor.
-Although these are generally accepted for use on a hardwood floor, they are probably not the most powerful option for someone looking to clean pet hair from all the areas of their home.
+Although these are generally accepted for use on a hardwood floor, they are probably not the most powerful option for someone looking to clean dog hair from all the areas of their home.

 Old Fashioned Dust Mop

 An old-fashioned dust mop is extremely safe for use on hardwood floors.
-While it is not going to completely clean all of the pet hair and dander off of your hardwood floors, it is a great tool to use for the first step of cleaning.
+It will help to clean all of the dog hair and dander off of your hardwood floors and is a great tool to use for the first step of cleaning.

-I personally prefer the old-fashioned dust mop from Champion Supplies.
-It is a sturdy choice and it effectively picks up pet hair from hardwood floors.
-This is a long-lasting purchase that gathers up pet hair without spreading the hair and dander all around.
+The Old Fashioned Dust Mop from Champion Supplies is a sturdy choice and it effectively picks up dog hair from hardwood floors.
+This is a long-lasting purchase that gathers up dog hair without spreading the hair and dander all around.
 It is easily cleaned, but you will not have to replace the mop head often if you take care of it.

 Disposable Dust Mop